 When cleaning rodent nests and droppings, always use a wet method.
 Do not sweep or vacuum.
-Hantavirus is an airborne disease.

-I would just make it a habit of being very cautious when it comes to rodents.
+Make a habit of being very cautious when it comes to rodents.

 Fidomingle is a group based out of the San Diego area.Our goal is keeping pets friendly and the love for animals alive by socializing, and linking others with the same interests.